theramiyer/blog/content/post/2021/are-we-an-independent-state.md

 Simple: In case of England, the people of England get a passport in the name of the Queen of England.
 What sense does it make for the Queen of England to give herself the passport and travel in her own name?
 Why go through all the trouble?

-This is what the Ministry of External Affairs means when it quotes the official website of the British Monarchy.
-The Queen of England does not have a passport; she can travel the entire world without a passport.
+This is what the Ministry of External Affairs means when it quotes the official website of the British Monarchy.{{< sidenote queen-passport >}}Passports \| [The Royal Family](https://www.royal.uk/passports){{< /sidenote >}} The Queen of England does not have a passport; she can travel the entire world without a passport.

 If Nithyananda manages to create _Kailasa_ as a sovereign state with all powers resting in him, he would not need a Kailasa passport to travel to other countries.